alexevanczuk/packs/dev/notes.md

 Today, `packwerk` has a modular architecture allowing folks to add new checkers, validators, etc.
 Eventually, I'd like to port this idea over to `packs`.
 We might consider how we can have specific checkers/validators be responsible for their own portion of the deserialized properties in `package.yml` files.

+# Alternate Extractor
+The alternate extractor is an experimental implementation of the extractor that does not infer constants from file names, but instead parses them directly.

+## Implementation Notes:
+- Allow it to be configured with cmd line argument, e.g. `--extractor=experimental` or packwerk.yml flag
+- This feature should have a "monkeypatches" key in packwerk.yml.
+This is a hash of constants and what file monkey patches them.
+"Validate" should check this.
+This can allow the alternate implementation to avoid violations on a monkey patched "String" class, for example.
+- This parser thinks a constant can be defined in many places.
+For each place, it establishes one reference.
+- This parser does not consider definitions to be references.
+(This is a bug in the current implementation – see above.)

+## Sequencing
+- Implement
+- Announce it, share learnings, and demo it at guild meeting